liangyh911/CoreChecker_Kernels/README.md

 # CoreChecker Kernels Implementations and Evaluations

-CoreChecker is implementated based on NVIDIA CUTLASS library.
+CoreChecker is implmented based on NVIDIA CUTLASS library.
 This repository provides evaluations for CoreChecker kernels.

 ### Our Environment